ON THIS PAGE

 It is important to know which staffing service you want to focus on, as there are different types of staffing services and industries.
 You can choose between temporary staffing, long-term staffing and/or term-to-perm staffing

 2. Write Your Business Plan

-A business plan is an important key to determine if you will be able to thrive.
+A staffing agency business plan is crucial to your success.
 It is the essence of your business and a poor and unrealistic business plan will not earn you any profits.
 A good plan will also attract potential investors or banks for financing.

 3. Inquire on Government Licenses

 In order to start a staffing agency, you have to file all necessary state permits and licenses.

 4. Raising Capital for Your Staffing Business

 Apart from the money allotted for office location and equipment, you will also need extra capital to cover unexpected expenses in the case of overdue invoices from your clients who are scheduled to pay your applicants.

 Talk to a business lawyer who can help you draft contracts for employment seekers and companies who will hire your service so that there will be a clear agreement with regards to their rights and responsibilities.

 6. Find a location